-He chose Tenzing Norgay’s hometown of Darjeeling as the institute’s location.
-Norgay then became HMI’s first Director of Field Training, and served in that role for more than 20 years.
+He chose Tenzing Norgay’s hometown of Darjeeling for the institute’s location.
+Norgay then became HMI’s first Director of Field Training and served in that role for more than 20 years.
 He was succeeded by Nawang Gombu, the first man to summit Everest twice.

 Under their leadership the institute grew into one of the most prestigious mountaineering schools in the world, a reputation it still holds today.